sxyu/Hexane/README.md

 Another way to reuse answers is to save them to history.
 - Press `Enter` in the textbox to save the current result
-- You may also press `Save` on the on-screen keyboard to save the current result.
+- You may also press `Save` on the keypad to save the current result.
 - Press on of the history tiles (below the memory module) to enter the value into the textbox.
 Right click or press the delete button on any one of the tiles to delete it.
 - Press the `clear` button to delete all the tiles.

 ### Chemistry Functions

 Hexane provides a number of built-in chemistry-related functions for convenience.
 To use them, enter the function name, type `("`, enter the chemical formula as appropriate, and then close off the formula with `")`.
 The brackets `()` enclose the function parameters and the quotes `""` mark the chemical formula.
 You may choose to use subscripts in the chemical formulae (H<sub>2</sub>O instead of H2O) but are not required to.

+To enter a chemical formula on a mobile device, it may be more convenient to use the periodic table keyboard (open with the `He` key on the keypad).

 Usage Example: `Ka("CH3COOH")`